 There are a few alternatives.
 A simple alternative came out of a New Orleans high school geometry class in December 2011.
 Over the years, it has become increasingly clear that although simple, rather naive, and totally idiosyncratic, this was the first view of a highly-integrated mathematical universe that can be seen on one chart starting with the smallest possible measurements called the Planck units then proceeding sequentially by doublings those units and each subsequent doubling for a total of 202nd notations to the Age of the Universe and the size of the universe today.

-It is the most simple mathematical model of the universe ever proposed in the history of scholarship.
+Simple logic tell us that is the most-simple-yet-complete mathematical model of the universe.
 It is so simple, it is disarming.
 It is so complete, it is alarming.
 Have you seen a more-simple, more-complete scale?

 If not, please check out the following pages and let us know what you think!